Steve Allen: Meeting of Minds

-Allen first had the concept for the show in 1959 but took almost 20 years to make it become reality.
+Allen first conceived the show in 1959 but took almost 20 years to make it become reality.
 He initially produced a version in 1971 that aired locally in Los Angeles and earned three Local Emmy Awards.
 But, although it received critical acclaim from Hollywood critics, the distributor chose not to broadcast it nationally, feeling it would not draw a large enough audience.
 Even PBS backed off on showing it, and many in the television industry felt the series was "too thoughtful" for the American public.
 Allen then produced the first shows at his own expense, which resulted in attracting major backers.
 It eventually aired nationally, beginning in 1977.

 The series, consisting of six hour-long episodes per season, became enormously popular.
 Allen received a Personal Peabody Award in 1977 for creating and hosting "a truly original show."
 The award also recognized Meadows for her various portrayals.
 In 1981, the show won an Emmy for Outstanding Informational Series, and Allen's writing was Emmy nominated.
-It was the show Allen wanted to be remembered for because he believed the issues and characters were timeless and would survive long after his death.
+It was the show Allen wanted to be remembered for, because he believed the issues and characters were timeless and would survive long after his death.
+A similar Canadian television series called Witness to Yesterday, created by Arthur Voronka, aired in 1974, three years after Allen's local Emmy Award-winning program.
+Allen appeared on a 1976 episode of Witness to Yesterday as composer-pianist George Gershwin.